Construction of the Los Angeles Aqueduct

 |

-| (2022)* - Water flows down the Original Los Angeles Aqueduct cascade (left) at Sylmar, while the Second Aqueduct cascade (right), with its surge tank and penstock pipe above, remains dry.
-This contrast highlights the system’s flexibility—when hydroelectric plants are running, most water bypasses the cascades and flows through the penstocks for power generation and reservoir delivery.
-Photo by Dean Musgrove, Los Angeles Daily News/SCNG). |
+| (2022)* - Water flows down the original Los Angeles Aqueduct cascade at Sylmar, while the Second Aqueduct cascade at right remains dry.
+Photo by Dean Musgrove, Los Angeles Daily News/SCNG. |

-Historical Notes In typical operation, the hydroelectric plants handle the full volume of incoming water, so most or all water bypasses the cascades and flows through the penstocks for power generation.
-This is the most frequent condition, making water flowing down the cascades an occasional event rather than a daily occurrence.
-The cascades thus serve as an overflow channel, ensuring operational flexibility and system safety during rare periods of maintenance, repairs, or unusually high water flow.
+Historical Notes In normal operation, the hydroelectric plants handle the full volume of incoming water, so most or all water bypasses the cascades and flows through the penstocks for power generation.
+As a result, water flowing down the cascades is now an occasional event rather than a daily occurrence.
+The cascades continue to serve as overflow and operational control structures, providing flexibility during maintenance periods, repairs, and unusually high flow conditions.
+Together, the original and Second Aqueduct cascades illustrate more than a century of continued evolution within Los Angeles’ water system.
 Click HERE to see more on the Second Los Angeles Aqueduct. |

 Historical Background Video (w/Catherine Mulholland)